Room EQ Wizard study

 It seems that Locations B and C produce a better result than that obtained at Location A

-This arrangement would put the mains next to Locations B and C thus solving the integration problem.
+This arrangement puts the mains next to Locations B and C thus solving the integration problem.

-The next graph shows the response at the proposed new seating position.
+The next graph shows the response at the new seating position.

 Again, both sub locations were tested, and the average response is also shown.